Andreas Makris (footballer)

-Andreas Makris (Ανδρέας Μακρής; born 27 November 1995) is a Cypriot professional footballer who played as a winger for AEL Limassol.
+Andreas Makris (Ανδρέας Μακρής; born 27 November 1995) is a Cypriot professional footballer who plays as a winger for Greek Super League 2 club AEL.

 Early life

 Makris was born in Paphos, Cyprus in November 1995.
 His father, Tasos Makris, played professional football for Evagoras Paphos and his brother, Christos, also plays football in the Cypriot lower divisions.

 Makris began his football career playing in the Olympic youth academies of Paphos before moving to the Arsenal soccer school of Paphos.
 He made a step up in 2007, signing for Cypriot Second Division side Atromitos Yeroskipou's youth academy when he was twelve-years-old.
 He had further youth trials for AEK Athens and AC Milan during this period but neither materialised and he moved to AEP Paphos in 2008.

 Club career

 AEP Paphos

 After progressing through the youth teams at his hometown club, Makris played a full season for the "B" team in 2011–12 and scored 21 goals.
 This earned him a place in the first team for the 2012–13 season at the age of just 16.

 Makris made his professional debut as a 54th-minute substitute in a 4–2 away defeat to Omonia Nicosia on 24 November 2012, just three days before his 17th birthday.

 He scored his first goal for AEP Paphos, a 90th-minute consolation, in a 3–1 defeat against Olympiakos Nicosia on 9 December 2012.
 In his first full season in the First Division Makris played 14 games and scored 2 goals.